-Join Tom Geller for an in-depth discussion in this video Create new content types, part of Drupal 8 Essentials 2: Building Out Your Website.
+Join Tom Geller for an in-depth discussion in this video Create new content types, part of Drupal 8 Essential Training: 2 Building Out Your Website.

 - So far we've created content in the form of articles, basic pages, and forum topics.
 These are all what Drupal calls content types.
 Each one is a sort of template for individual pieces of content which are called nodes.
 These three content types are all defined by Drupal itself.
 To get you started creating content right away, but you can also define your own content types, here's how.
 To start, go up to Structure and click Content Types.
 And here are the three content types that I just mentioned.